toddheasley/boats/README.md

 ![](docs/boats-app.png)

-Boats 5 is a completely new [SwiftUI](https://developer.apple.com/xcode/swiftui) app with an ultra-legible new design that merges CBL's quirky visual identity with the same big, bold type and fancy scrolling from previous versions.
+Boats 5 is a completely new [SwiftUI](https://developer.apple.com/xcode/swiftui) app with an ultra-legible new design that merges CBL's quirky visual identity with the big, bold type and fancy scrolling from previous versions.
 Boats even returns to the Mac as a true Cocoa app, including support for Sonoma desktop widgets:

 ![](docs/boats-mac.png)